 This course allows the student to acquire clinical experiences and proficiencies sufficient to demonstrate competency in a specified number and variety of diagnostic procedures.
 16 hours of clinic per week

 RAD 1012 Radiologic Clinical Education II (4)

 This course allows the student to acquire clinical experiences and proficiencies sufficient to demonstrate competency in a specified number and variety of diagnostic procedures.
-16 hours of clinic per week Prerequisite: RAD 1011

 RAD 1110 Summer Radiologic Clinical Education I (4)